citynetwork/docs/docs/howto/openstack/nova/config-drive.md

-# Launching an instance with a configuration drive
+# Launching a server with a configuration drive

 ## Background: OpenStack metadata discovery

-OpenStack Compute uses metadata to inject custom configurations to instances on boot.
-You can add custom scripts, install packages, and add SSH keys to the instances using metadata.
+OpenStack Compute uses metadata to inject custom configurations to servers on boot.
+You can add custom scripts, install packages, and add SSH keys to the servers using metadata.

-By default, metadata discovery in {{extra.brand}} Cloud uses an HTTP data source that booting instances connect to.
-Sometimes this is undesirable or — for specific instance/networking configurations — unreliable.
+By default, metadata discovery in {{extra.brand}} Cloud uses an HTTP data source that booting servers connect to.
+Sometimes this is undesirable or — for specific server/networking configurations — unreliable.
 Under those circumstances, you can use an alternate configuration source.